DominikAdamski/DominikAdamski.github.io/_posts/2019-11-02-GRUB-for-BeagleBone.md

 author: "Dominik Adamski"
 ---

-# GRUB for BeagleBone Black

-Quick installation manual how to set U-boot, GRUB, Linux and root file system based on Busybox for Beaglebone Black board.
+Quick installation manual how to set U-boot, GRUB, Linux and root file system based on Busybox for Beaglebone Black board

 ## Motivation